ccao-data/model-condo-avm/README.md

 ## Differences Compared to the Residential Model

-The Cook County Assessor’s Office has begun to track a limited number of characteristics (building-level square footage and unit-level square footage, bedrooms, and bathrooms) for condominiums, but the data we have
+The Cook County Assessor’s Office has started to track a limited number of characteristics (building-level square footage, unit-level square footage, bedrooms, and bathrooms) for condominiums, but the data we have
 ***varies in both the characteristics available and their completeness*** between triads.
-Staffing limitations have forced the office to prioritizes smaller condo buildings less likely to have recent unit sales in certain parts of the county.
+Staffing limitations have forced the office to prioritize smaller condo buildings less likely to have recent unit sales in certain parts of the county.
 Like most assessors nationwide, our office staff cannot enter buildings to observe property characteristics.
 For condos, this means we cannot observe amenities,